On the convex structure of the space of quantum channels which act as Fourier multipliers: Convex structure of and structure of the group von Neumann algebra

 A combination of Corollary \ref{cor-abelian-gp} and Proposition \ref{prop:compact-converse} yields the following characterization.

 \begin{thm} Let $G$ and $H$ be compact groups.
-The von Neumann algebras $\VN(G)$ and $\VN(H)$ are $*$-isomorphic if and only if the convex sets $\P_1(G)$ and $\P_1(H)$ are affinely homeomorphic, where we use the induced topologies by the norm topologies of $\A(G)$ and $\A(H)$. \end{thm}
+The von Neumann algebras $\VN(G)$ and $\VN(H)$ are $*$-isomorphic if and only if the convex sets $\P_1(G)$ and $\P_1(H)$ are affinely homeomorphic, where we use the topologies induced by the norm topologies of $\A(G)$ and $\A(H)$. \end{thm}

 \begin{remark} \normalfont Let $G$ be a locally compact group.
-Recall that by \cite[Theorem C.5.2 p.~358]{BHV08}, a normalized definite function $\varphi$ is an extremal point of the convex set $\P_1(G)$ if and only if the associated unitary representation $\pi_\varphi$ is irreducible. \end{remark}
+Recall that by \cite[Theorem C.5.2 p.~358]{BHV08}, a normalized positive definite function $\varphi$ is an extreme point of the convex set $\P_1(G)$ if and only if the associated cyclic GNS unitary representation $\pi_\varphi$ is irreducible. \end{remark}